-Discussions amongst residents allow excellent guidance opportunities for attendings to provide education on stress management and coping strategies learned from experience.
-The focus of these discussions should go beyond simply the events themselves, and instead seek to elucidate the resident’s emotional response.
-The emotional responses should also be normalized since the attending has likely experienced similar situations.
+Discussions among residents are excellent guidance opportunities for attendings to provide education on stress management and coping strategies learned from experience.
+The focus of these discussions should go beyond simply the events themselves and instead seek to elucidate the resident’s emotional response.
+The emotional responses should also be normalized, because the attending has likely experienced similar situations.
 It can provide valuable reassurance that it is possible to survive and flourish despite the stress.

 By reframing the residents’ experiences, the attending can provide valuable insight into their situations and conflicts.
 With a greater goal in mind, the day-to-day activities, although stress provoking, do not hold the same cognitive weight.

 The inadequate management of stress results in a state of exhaustion on mental, physical, and emotional states.
-This is not uncommon for neurosurgeons to experience, especially during the residency years.
-Particular scenarios that are considered risk factors for burnout include:
+These stressors are not uncommon for neurosurgeons to experience, especially during the residency years.
+Particular scenarios that are considered risk factors for burnout include the following:

 - Working with distressed or difficult individuals

-- Strongly motivated to work with people, but hindered by administrative tasks
+- Being strongly motivated to work with people but hindered by administrative tasks

 - Mismatch between personal goals and the work environment